525 jewelry made of gold

 - 12k or 500: this is jewelry made of half gold (50% gold).
 You will not find this indication frequently.
 Indeed, they are mainly present on antique watches of collection.

-- 14k or 585: Gold is the main component of this jewel with 58.5% presence.
+- 14k or 585: 14k gold is the main component of this jewel with 58.5% presence.
 Although common in USA, this number does not exist in Russia.
 It is replaced by the 584.
-The 585 jewelry is often produced in Asia and exported to foreign countries.
+The 585 (14k gold) jewelry is often produced in Asia and exported to foreign countries.

-- 18k or 750: The jewelry of 18 karat is composed of 75% gold.
+- 18k or 750: The jewelry of 18k gold is composed of 75% solid gold.
 It is the first jewelry made in the high jewelry.
-Several exceptional 750 jewelry are sold each year.
+Several exceptional 750 (18k gold) jewelry are sold each year.

 - 22k or 916: 22k jewelry is very expensive due to the 91.6% gold that makes it up.
-They are found mainly in Asia and the Middle East, close to where the gold is mined.
+These fine jewelry are found mainly in Asia and the Middle East, close to where the gold is mined.
 Their yellow color is strongly influenced by their composition.

-- 24k or 999: This is jewelry made entirely of gold.
+- 24k or 999: This is fine jewelry made entirely of gold.
+It’s the highest purity stamp you can find on market if you buy jewelry.
 Note that, despite what some unscrupulous jewelers may say, 100% pure gold does not exist.
+(It’s the same for pure silver).
 The term pure gold is relatively vague since it is given to bars whose gold purity is at least 99.5%.
 It should be noted that 99.99% pure gold was first produced in 1979 by the Royal Canadian Mint.
-Modern techniques now allow the production of gold with a purity level of 99.999% also called 5-9 gold, however, only the Royal Canadian Mint is able to produce gold of this purity at this time.
+Modern techniques now allow the production of gold with a purity level of 99.999% also called 5-9 gold, however, only the Royal Canadian Mint is able to produce this level of fine jewelry.

 Is 525 real gold ?

 If you bought your 525 jewelry in a jewelry store or chain store, you can assume that it is real gold.
 If you bought it second hand, you can also assume it is real gold, but it may be counterfeit.
 But do not trust nor the pretty vintage wooden jewelry box with glass doors used to display it neither the seller who provided it.
 Since the number 525 is not a classical numbering, it is impossible to determine it without having your jewelry appraised.
-To do this, several solutions are available to you.
+You might be disappointed if your initial bracelet is gold plating the same way you would be disappointed if your sterling silver jewelry was silver plating.
+There are various solutions to test gold purity when you buy jewelry.

 Check gold composition of your 525 jewelry